gufran123cj/Vision-Ai/README.md

-# Four Week Training Program for Vision AI
+# Program for Vision AI

 A comprehensive 4-week program to master Computer Vision using PyTorch, OpenCV, and modern deep learning techniques.